How to Build a Positive Workplace Culture with Employee Experience Management

 In this vein, apply the 80:20 ratio.
 Let your employee talk 80% while you talk 20% of the time.
 Since they hear from you all the time, it’s only fair that one-on-one meetings with employees are tailored to give them room to express themselves as much as they want - no interruptions.
 This also means that you get as much insight as possible.

-You can make this possible by creating a safe environment where team members can speak freely.
-Create a thoughtful agenda.
-Use questions strategically.
-Craft questions that are specific to the individual and listen with an open mind.
+Craft questions that are specific to the individual's professional and personal life, and listen with an open mind.
 Ladder questions to gain deeper insights from the employee.
 If you need some time to respond to something they say, let them know, and be sure to follow up after the meeting.

 Make a list of things your employees did well.
 This can include tasks that they handled well or deadlines that they met.
 You can also highlight instances where they took initiative or showed progress.
 For a more employee-centered approach, try asking: